MohSensei/stm/README.md

 3. Optionally loads limit rules (yellow / red thresholds) from a JSON file.
 4. Evaluates each packet; emits alerts for out‑of‑range values.

-It’s intentionally small but structured like a production service.
-Good for demonstrating core skills: build tooling (Maven + Shade), clean packages, defensive modeling, streaming IO, JSON config, a tiny rule engine, unit tests (JUnit 5), and reproducible packaging.
+Java 17 command‑line tool to read satellite telemetry from a CSV file, convert each row into a TelemetryPacket, optionally apply JSON‑defined limit rules (yellow / red thresholds), and emit alerts for any out‑of‑range sensor values.
+Shows core skills: structured parsing, immutable modeling, simple rule engine, JSON config, testing, and single‑jar packaging.

 ---